goblinengine/goblin/CONTRIBUTING.md

 [Docs writing guidelines](https://docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html).

 If your pull request modifies parts of the code in a non-obvious way, make sure to add comments in the code as well.
-This helps other people understand the change without having to look at `git blame`.

 ### Be nice to the Git history

-Try to make simple PRs that handle one specific topic.
-Just like for reporting issues, it's better to open 3 different PRs that each address a different issue than one big PR with three commits.
+Try to make simple PRs that handle one specific issue or feature.

-When updating your fork with upstream changes, please use ``git pull --rebase`` to avoid creating "merge commits".
-Those commits unnecessarily pollute the git history when coming from PRs.
+When updating upstream changes from Goblin use updating your fork with upstream changes, please use ``git pull --rebase`` to avoid creating "merge commits".
+Rebase will change the order of the commits to place your changes last and therefore making it cleaner.
+Merge commits unnecessarily pollute the git history when coming from PRs.

 Also try to make commits that bring the engine from one stable state to another